isomerpages/moe-spectrasec/_why-spectra/Spectra Academy.md

 ![](/images/sa%20programme.png)

-Programme will also include the following developmental components to:
+The programme aims to:
-* strengthen students’ socio-emotional competencies.
+* strengthen students’ socio-emotional competencies;
 * cultivate students’ disposition for lifelong learning; and
 * prepare students for work and life.